Escort Booking advice

 It pays to:

-Use a burner/prepaid phone for your calls and messages.
-DO NOT use biometrics to lock your phone, use a password and make it harder for the cops/? to see your contacts & messages.
+DO NOT use biometrics to lock your phone, use a password and make it harder for the cops/gf to see your contacts & messages.

 Use a spare email account – Gmail or ProtonMail are recommended for messaging/enquiries.

-Use the TOR browser, this browser is designed for privacy and works through it’s own VPN’s, it doesn’t store your history either.
+Use the TOR browser, this browser is designed for privacy and works through it’s own VPN’s, it doesn’t store your online history either.

 Use Incognito mode in your web browser.
 (Incognito mode does not save history, addresses, passwords etc).